 Kendal Town Council manage all allotment plots in Kendal via Janine Holt, Council Services Officers and Pierre Labat, the Town’s Ranger.

 Both regularly visit sites to maintain them and support tenants.

 Kendal Town Councillors oversee the management of Kendal’s allotments via the Allotments Committee.

 Please direct all allotment enquiries to Janine Holt on 01539 793495 or via email@example.com

 The allotment rent is decided by Kendal Town Councillors each year in November.
-Allotment rent received from tenants is used towards the cost of administration, the services of the Townscape Manager, water bills, repairs and renewing of fencing and boundary walls, pest control and minor tree cutting.
-The current rent has been calculated at 0.37 p per m2.
+Allotment rent received from tenants is used towards the cost of administration, Officer time, water bills, repairs and renewing of fencing and boundary walls, pest control and minor tree cutting.
+The current rent has been calculated at 0.38 p per m2.

 Each allotment holder signs a Tenancy Agreement.
 The agreement states that cockerels are not permitted on any of the allotment sites and hens are only permitted on Coley Barn, Sandylands, Underley Hill, Underley Road and Shaws Brow.
 Tenants found with cockerels on their plots will be asked to remove them immediately as this is a breach of the terms and conditions of the Tenancy Agreement.

-The Town Council would like to encourage all allotmenteers to think about encouraging biodiversity and we have called this project ‘More Veg – More Life’.
+The Town Council encourages all allotmenteers to think about encouraging biodiversity via a ‘More Veg – More Life’ project.

 So, if you are an established alloment holder or are new to renting an allotment, lotment, here are a few areas in which you could make a difference: